xprogamer008/TheOtherHostRoles/README.md

 #### Welcome Message
 If the tag is set to "welcome" in the template function, it will be sent automatically when a player joins.<br>
-For example: `welcome:This room is using the mod Town Of Roles.`
+For example: `welcome:This room is using the mod The Other Host Roles.`

 ### Impostor Disconnect Detection
 If all Impostors leave the game, the game will automatically end with the unused Impostor Disconnected screen.
 This was done as all impostors leaving the game would black screen all players who do not use desynced Impostor roles after the next meeting.